APNIC Document identity

 7.17 Any person other than an individual which is a member of the company may by resolution of its directors or other governing body authorise such persons as it thinks fit to act as its representative at any meeting of the Company or of any class of members of the Company, and the person so authorised shall be entitled to exercise the same powers on behalf of the person which he represents as that person could exercise if it were an individual member of the Company.
 7.18 The chairman of any meeting at which a vote is cast by proxy or on behalf of any person other than an individual may call for a notarially certified copy of such proxy or authority which shall be produced within 7 days of being so requested or the votes cast by such proxy or on behalf of such person shall be disregarded.
 7.19 Directors of the company may attend and speak at any meeting of members of the Company and at any separate meeting of the holders of any class or series of shares in the Company.

-8.2 The minimum number of directors shall be one and the maximum number shall be five.
+8.2 The minimum number of directors shall be one and the maximum number shall be eight.

 8.6 A vacancy in the Board of Directors may be filled by a resolution of members or by a resolution of the majority of the remaining directors.

 8.7 The Company must not pay a director any remuneration for their services as a director.

 9.1 The activities, functions and affairs of the Company shall be managed by the directors who will pay all expenses incurred preliminary to and in conjunction with the formation and registration of the Company and may exercise all such powers of the Company as are not by the Law or by the Memorandum or these Articles required to be exercised by the members of the Company, subject to any delegation of such powers as may be authorised by these Articles and to such requirements as may be prescribed by a resolution of members; but no requirement made by a resolution of members shall prevail if it be inconsistent with these Articles nor shall such requirement invalidate any prior act of the directors which would have been valid if such requirement had not been made.